Moana Pozzi: Career

-Her sister Maria Tamiko "Mima" Pozzi also became a porn actress with the stage name Baby Pozzi.

 Pozzi performed in about 100 porn movies, mostly in Italy, but also some in Los Angeles with Gerard Damiano as director.
 She sold about 1 million videotapes.
 She was on the covers of 50 major magazines, not including pictorials in porn magazines.
-She was reportedly worth more than Lire 50 billion (1990 prices), about 26 million Euros.
+She was reportedly worth more than 50 billion lire (1990 prices), about 26 million euros.

+In 1993 she worked as a runway model for the designer Chiara Boni, walking the catwalk for that year's autumn/winter collection.
+Boni said, "Moana was something more than a pornstar, she went beyond very strong concepts."
+The following year she walked for Fendi.

 Death and aftermath

 In 1994, Pozzi fell ill, unable to eat without vomiting, and losing weight.
 She took time off from work to travel with her husband Antonio Di Ciesco to India and then to France.
 She died in Lyon, France, on 15 September 1994, at the age of 33, reportedly of liver cancer.
 The cause of her death has been a subject of debate, with numerous suggestions being made, ranging from Pozzi being a spy for the KGB, killed by exposure to radioactive polonium, to dying from the result of assisted suicide orchestrated by her husband.
+In 2007, Di Ciesco, her husband, told a Rome newspaper he injected air into Moana's intravenous medicine drip after she sought his help to end her suffering.
 Some people have questioned whether or not Pozzi died, and believe she may have faked her death to escape fame.
 In 2006, over a decade after her death, the Italian crime show Chi l'ha visto? aired her death certificate which showed she had indeed died of liver cancer, along with her cremation certificate, showing her ashes had been given to family members.
 Despite the release of paperwork and interviews with family members, the public and media has continued to speculate on how or if Pozzi died.

 In 2006, Simone Pozzi revealed to the public that he was her son, not her brother as he had been raised to believe.
 As told by him, he was born in 1979, just a few weeks before his mother's 18th birthday, and was told growing up that his grandparents were his parents and that his mother was his older sister, to avoid the scandal of an out-of-wedlock birth in the family.
 Pozzi's mother confirmed the claims.
-Later that year, he, along with investigative journalist Francesca Parravicini, published a book about Pozzi's personality, career and relationships titled Moana, tutta la verità (English: Moana, the Whole Truth).
+Later that year, he, along with investigative journalist Francesca Parravicini, published a book about Pozzi's personality, career and relationships.